levos-snr/phase-1-code-chalenge-week1/README.md

    ```
 2. Open your browser and navigate to the server address (e.g., `http://localhost:8080`).

-### Entering Prompts
+### Interacting with the Application
-Each challenge requires user input through alert prompts:
+Click the buttons on the main page to interact with the respective challenges:

-- Student Grade Generator: Enter the student's marks to receive a grade.
+1. Enter Marks: Click to input marks and get the student's grade.
-- Speed Detector: Enter the speed to check if it is within the limits.
+2. Enter Speed: Click to input speed and check if it falls within acceptable limits.
-- Net Salary Calculator: Follow the prompts to input salary details and deductions to calculate net salary.
+3. Calculate Net Salary: Click to input salary details and calculate the net salary after deductions.

 ### Features
 - Student Grade Generator :